 Consequently, fortifications were added and the castles structure was significantly expanded.

 One of the most interesting historical aspects of the Donnington Castle is that it was briefly owned by Thomas Chaucer.
 He was the son of Geoffrey Chaucer, the most famous English poet of the Middle Ages.

 Another interesting thing about the castle is that while many castles fell to the hands of the Roundheads in brief sieges, Donnington castle lasted an exceptionally long time without capture.

 The original structure of the castle was in a rectangular shape inside an enclosure comprising of large curtain walls and four towers.
 Inside the curtain walls were a courtyard and residential quarters.
 Another two square towers sat on the gatehouse of the castle.

-Significant additions were made to the original structure during the Civil War when a star shaped boundary structure was added all around it.
+Significant additions were made to the original structure during the Civil War when a star-shaped boundary structure was added all around it.
 The structure was used to place guns to counter the Roundheads during the siege of the castle.

 The original courtyard of the castle, as enclosed inside the curtain walls, measured 108 feet east to west and 67 north to south with corresponding sides in a rectangular shape.

-The original gatehouse, which has survived to this day, is three storeys high and has dimensions of 17.5 feet by 11.75 feet.
+The original gatehouse, which has survived to this day, is three stories high and has dimensions of 17.5 feet by 11.75 feet.
 Of the structure added during the 17th century, the extra enclosure wall rose to a height of 1.7 meters.

 The castle had excellent defenses given its structure from the earliest date of construction.
-The original construction included four towers with the curtain walls and two more towers to the gatehouse.
+The original construction included four towers with curtain walls and two more towers to the gatehouse.
 This made penetrating the castle by an external enemy very difficult.

 Later when gunpowder weaponry became common, the castle still stood as a fierce enemy.
 Despite an 18-month siege by Roundheads, the castle was saved from any notable damage because of the high enclosure walls constructed all around it, over which the castellans placed their guns.

 This was one of the very few castles which did not fall to the Roundheads and was rather surrendered despite the lack of any damage to the castle structure.

 The castle is famous for the fact that it withstood the attack and siege of the Roundheads in the 17th century for a period of 18 months.
 This makes it one of the most successful castle defenses of all time.
 Ultimately, the Roundhead Parliament voted to have the castle demolished so that it could no longer be used in any subsequent defense.

 Donnington Castle is located in Berkshire.
-It was originally constructed in the 14th century and after being briefly owned by Geoffrey Chaucers son, it passed to the possession of the Tudor monarchs.
+It was originally constructed in the 14th century and after being briefly owned by Geoffrey Chaucers son, it passed into the possession of the Tudor monarchs.

 The castle is historically notable for being a very formidable structure throughout the middle ages and later.
-During the English Civil War, additional fortifications were added to the castle, including a unique star shaped wall outside it.
+During the English Civil War, additional fortifications were added to the castle, including a unique star-shaped wall outside it.

 This made it possible for the castle to thwart the gunpowder weaponry of the attackers, something which few others castles accomplished during the war.
 Today, only the gatehouse of the original structure exists while the rest was demolished at parliaments orders in 1646.